-- An very brief introduction to XQuery - An introduction to the tool we will use: XQuisitor - Examples and exercises on using XQuery for querying XML data - A set of assignments you will have to solve and send in
+- An very brief introduction to XQuery - An introduction to the tool we will use: XQuisitor - Examples and exercises on using XQuery for querying XML data

-It is strongly recommended that you study the article in reference [1] (especially pages 597 to 609) which you can find on the "Articles & Excerpts" compendium, "XQuery: An XML query language".
+It is strongly recommended that you study the article in reference [1] (especially pages 597 to 609), "XQuery: An XML query language".
 Throughout this document we will make references and use concepts found in that article.
 You will therefore not be able to understand this document without having studied the article first.
 It is also recommended that you read through this entire document before starting to work with the exercises.

 To understand the contents of this compendium you also need to have an understanding of XML and related concepts like: XML elements, XML attributes, data definition documents (DTDs), well-formed XML documents, valid XML documents, URLs, URIs, ...
-You can find this information on the introduction to XML that we provide in the XML & DB2 compendium.